krahets/hello-algo/en/docs/chapter_sorting/merge_sort.md

 As shown in the figure below, the "divide phase" recursively splits the array from the midpoint into two subarrays from top to bottom.

 1. Calculate the midpoint `mid`, recursively divide the left subarray (interval `[left, mid]`) and the right subarray (interval `[mid + 1, right]`).
-2. Continue with step `1.` recursively until the length of subarray interval becomes 1, then stops.
+2. Continue with step `1.` recursively until subarray length becomes 1, then stops.

 The "merge phase" combines the left and right subarrays into a sorted array from bottom to top.
 It is important to note that, merging starts with subarrays of length 1, and each subarray is sorted during the merge phase.